cansurmeli/cansurmeli.com/content/posts/8 - CAN's Pancake Recipe - Healthy & Protein Packed.md

 Below is a pancake recipe that I've constructed myself.
 Yes, you've read it right.
 It's a pancake recipe but without any junk in it; yet super delicious.

+# Ingredients
+- a medium to large sized banana
+- 4 eggs
+- couple of pinches of cinnamon
+- 30 ml maple syrup
+- one coffee mug of oats
+- 2/3 coffee mugs of milk

+{{< img src="ingredients.jpg" title="Ingredients" >}}

 # Recipe
 1. preheat your oven to 200 degrees Celcius
-2. in order to keep things tidy, put the below ingredients into the mixer in the following order:
+2. throw in the ingredients(in order to keep things tidy, put the ingredients into the mixer in the above given order),
-	- the whole of a medium to large sized banana(two if small sized),
-	- three large eggs(actually it depends on your egg/fitness dedication so increase/decrease as you wish),
-	- a bit of cinnamon to give it some taste and level your blood sugar,
-	- 30 ml maple syrup or honey or healthy/natural something else in place to give it the sweet taste,
-	- a cup of oat,
-	- two or three cups of milk(depends on how much you want to eat),
 3. mix it for 40 seconds,
 4. put it into your oven for 25 minutes.